networked-aframe/naf-valid-avatars/README.md

 # NAF nametag example with UI

+The [GitHub repo](https://github.com/networked-aframe/naf-nametag-solidjs) is synced with the [code on glitch](https://glitch.com/edit/#!/naf-nametag-solidjs) if you want to remix there.

 This is the NAF nametag example but with a UI to enter the room written with [SolidJS](https://www.solidjs.com/) and [Tailwind CSS](https://tailwindcss.com/).
 It contains all the configurations files to develop the UI with [VS code](https://code.visualstudio.com/): webpack, tailwindcss with postcss, prettier, eslint, tsconfig for solid-js.
 In VS code, be sure to install the following addons: Prettier - Code formatter, ESLint, Tailwind CSS IntelliSense.